-reasonably practical objective.
-Species Biosecurity Act 2015 requirements & Strategic Response in the region Parkinsonia - Parkinsonia aculeata Biosecurity (Parkinsonia) Control Order 2017 6.
-Control measures for owners and occupiers of land Pursuant to section 62(1)(b) of the Act, an owner or occupier of land in the Parkinsonia Control Zone on which there is Parkinsonia must: (f) notify the local control authority for the area if the Parkinsonia is part of a new infestation of Parkinsonia on the land: i) as soon as practicable after becoming aware of the new infestation; ii) verbally or in writing; iii) giving the following: (1) the person's full name and contact number; (2) the location of the Parkinsonia, including the property identification code for the land (if this is known); and (3) any other information reasonably requested by the local control authority; and immediately destroy all Parkinsonia on the land; and (h) ensure that subsequent generations of Parkinsonia are destroyed; and (the land is kept free of Parkinsonia. (j) The owner or occupier does not need to comply with (a) above if they know that notification of the infestation on the land has already been given to the local control authority for the area.
-7. Control measures for persons dealing with carriers Pursuant to section 62(1)(b) of the Act, a person who deals with a carrier of Parkinsonia in the Parkinsonia Control Zone, in circumstances where the person knows or ought reasonably to know of the presence of Parkinsonia on the land or in or on the carrier, must: (d) ensure that Parkinsonia (including any seed and propagules) is not moved from the land; and immediately notify the local control authority: i) as soon as practicable after becoming aware of the presence of Parkinsonia; ii) verbally or in writing; iii) giving the following: (1) the person's full name and contact number; (2) the location of the Parkinsonia, including the property identification code for the land (if this is known); and any other information reasonably requested by the local control authority.
-The person who deals with a carrier of Parkinsonia does not need to comply with (b) above if t Regional Strategic Response: Manage in accordance with the New Weed Incursion Plan.
+State Priority Weed Objectiv ve - ERADICATION: The following weeds are presen it in limited distribution and abundance in some parts of the state.
+Elimination of the biosecurity risk posed by these weeds is a Species Biosecurity Act 2015 requirements & Strategic Response in the region Parkinsonia - Parkinsonia aculeata Biosecurity (Parkinsonia) Control Order 2017 6.
+Control measures for owners and occupiers of land Pursuant to section 62(1)(b) of the Act, an owner or occupier of land in the Parkinsonia Control Zone on which there is Parkinsonia must: (f) notify the local control authority for the area if the Parkinsonia is part of a new infestation of Parkinsonia on the land: i as soon as practicable after becoming aware of the new infestation; ii) evebally or in writing; iii) giving the following: (1) the person's full name and contact number; (2) the location of the Parkinsonia, including the property identification code for the land (if this is known); and (3) any other information reasonably requested by the local control authority; and (g) immediately destroy all Parkinsonia on the land; and (h) ensure that subsequent generations of Parkinsonia are destroyed; and (i) The owner or occupier does not need to comply with (a) above if they know that notification of the infestation on the land has already been given to the local control authority for the area.
+7. Control measures for persons dealing with carries Pursuant to section 62(1)(b) of the Act, a person who deals with a carrier of Parkinsonia in the Parkinsonia Control Zone, in circumstances where the person knows or ought reasonably to know of the presence of Parkinsonia on the land or in or on the carrier, must: (a) ensure that Parkinsonia (including any seed and propagules) is not moved from the land; and (b) werbally or in writing; (c) the location of the Parkinsonia, including the property identification code for the land (if this is known); and in werbally or in writing; (d) ensure that Parkinsonia, including the property identification code for the land (if this is known); and in werbally or in writing; (ii) the person's full name and contact number; (j) the person's ful